IBM/SalesEnablement-VMware-L3-draft/docs/TechZoneEnvironment.md

     ![](_attachments/itzJoinEmail.png)

-**Clicking the *Join now* link should open a browser window to an IBM Cloud portal log in page.
-Follow the directions to log in and accept the invitation to join the account.
+Clicking the *Join now* link should open a browser window to an IBM Cloud portal log in page.
+Follow the directions to log in and jump to step 11.

-If you are not directed to a page to accept to join the account and land on the main page of the IBM Cloud portal for another IBM Cloud account you are already a member of, follow the next steps.**
+If you are not directed to a page to accept to join the account and land on the main page of the IBM Cloud portal for another IBM Cloud account you are already a member of, follow the next steps.

 8. Click the **Notifications** icon (![](_attachments/itzJoinNotificationsIcon.png)).